boazsegev/plezi-website/docs/guides/hello_chat.html.md

 ## Leveraging Plezi&#39;s Auto-Dispatch

-The JSON `on_message` and `onmessage` callbacks we used are essencially a dispatch system that routes websocket `events` to methods in our Controller or Javascript client.
+The JSON `on_message` and `onmessage` callbacks we used are essentially a dispatch system that routes websocket `events` to methods in our Controller or Javascript client.

 This use-case is so common, that Plezi includes an easy to use Auto Dispatch feature both for our Controller and our Client.

+The auto-dispatch defines the following JSON "sub-protocol":

+* All websockets much contain "stringified" JSON dictionary (Hash) objects.
+Plezi will close the connection if it receives a non JSON message on a path that uses this auto-dispatch.

+* The JSON object's property `'event'`, is routed to the method with the same name on the server (both on the Ruby server and the Javascript client).

+    i.e. an event named `'auth'` will invoke the method `auth` and pass the method `auth` a single parameter containing the JSON data.

+    Ruby:

+        def auth msg
+            msg['event'] == 'auth'
+        end

+    Javascript:

+        client.auth = function(msg) {
+            msg.event == 'auth'
+        }

+* JSON valid messages that do not contain an `'event'` property or that map to a non-existing method are routed to a callback named `unknown` (if it exists).
+By default (unless a the `unknown` callback exists), unknown events will be ignored by the client while the server will respond with a generic error message.

+* JSON valid messages that contain the `_EID_` property (event ID), will be invoke an `_ack_` event upon receipt.
+The `_ack_` event's JSON data will contain only the `_EID_` sent.
+This is also used internally by Plezi's client API.

 Let's re-write our application to leverage this wonderful feature.

 ### The Auto-Dispatch Controller

-This is about to be a pretty minor rewite, we're mostly getting rid of code that is used to route the websocket `chat` event to the `handle_chat` method (which we will neet to rename).
+This is about to be a pretty minor rewite, we're mostly getting rid of code that is used to route the websocket `chat` event to the `handle_chat` method (which we will simply rename).

 Let's start with a clean and empty controller.
 We'll just do one thing for now - we'll set the `@auto_dispatch` class flag to `true`, so that the controller uses the Auto Dispatcher.